Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN

 The plateau efficiency measured with the BARI-1p0 detector at different $\gamma$ cluster rates is shown in figure \ref{fig:bariEffRate}.
 Despite the fact that the highest efficiency is reached with the STD mixture, the efficiency results in the range 90-79\% up to 800 Hz/cm$^2$ with the ECO2.
 Moreover, it is remarkable that in this case the plateau efficiency measured with the ECO3 gas mixture decreases more rapidly with respect to ECO2 and STD.

-The working points were calculated by fitting the efficiency curves for each set of attenuation filters by using equation \ref{eq:fitEff}.
-Figures \ref{fig:wp2mm} and \ref{fig:bariWPRate} show the working points for the different background rates measured with the ALICE, CERN EP-DT and BARI-1p0 RPCs.
-The ALICE and EP-DT chambers are characterized by similar working points and the value is shifted following the amount of CO$_{2}$ present in the mixtures.
-On the other hand, figure \ref{fig:bariWPRate} shows that the WP, for the BARI-1p0 RPC, characterized by a 1~mm gas gap, shifts of just few hundred Volts because of the use of an eco-friendly gas mixture.
-The values, in this case, are shifted from 6.65 to 6.9~kV for ECO2 and from 6.3 to 6.45~kV for ECO3, smaller shifts than for the detectors characterized by a 2~mm gas gap.
+The working points were calculated by interpolating the efficiency curves for each set of attenuation filters by using equation \ref{eq:fitEff}.
+Figures \ref{fig:wp2mm} and \ref{fig:bariWPRate} show the working points for the different $\gamma$ cluster rates measured with the ALICE, CERN EP-DT and BARI-1p0 RPCs.
+The ALICE and EP-DT detectors are characterized by similar working points and the value is shifted following the amount of CO$_{2}$ present in the mixtures.
+On the other hand, figure \ref{fig:bariWPRate} shows that the WP, for the BARI-1p0 RPC, characterized by a 1~mm gas gap and 1~mm electrodes, is shifted by just few hundred Volts, also when eco-friendly gas mixtures are used.
+The values, in this case, are shifted from 6.65 to 6.9~kV for ECO2 and from 6.3 to 6.45~kV for ECO3; a smaller shifts than for the detectors characterized by a 2~mm gas gap.